rbmalik1994/test-python-/TestProjects/PaymentsProcess/process_flow.md

 - Add unit tests for claim validation, PaymentCenter creation, O/U application, and service-line aggregation.
 - Add integration tests for end-to-end Dry Run and Final Run on synthetic datasets.

+## Connection management

+- Use a single database connection string (`db_uri`) for the entire run, provided via CLI `--db-uri` or environment `PAYMENT_DB_URI`.
+- All repository fetch and update operations should accept `db_uri` explicitly to ensure they use the same connection/pool.
+- `common/functions.py` should expose helpers to resolve `db_uri` and construct a process-wide singleton client for reuse.

 ## Runbook / Quick start

 Preconditions (Final Run only): Ensure backups are taken for PaymentCenter, ClaimFinCore, OverAndUnderPayment, and SequenceNumbers.